 Interval training, on the other hand, alternates between periods of moderate-to-high-intensity work with brief periods of active or passive rest.
 The main difference between circuit training and interval training is not what you’re doing but rather the intensity of the work being done.
 You have probably heard about HIIT (high-intensity interval training) before or seen it in some of the workout titles on the Jefit app.

 The circuit session begins with four exercises group together following a brief warm-up.
 The session design alternates between an upper body exercise, a lower body exercise, and a core exercise before transitioning to cardio for 1-2 minutes.
 The program features 20 exercises (including four for warm-up) that comprise four rounds of “mini” circuits with four exercises in each group.

 Here is what each of the four circuits (after the warm-up) look like in this latest Jefit circuit workout:

-I have personally been doing circuits for many years now and, like a lot of people, working through one never seems to gets old.
-In any event, circuits are fun and get great results, so why not give one a try for your next workout?
+I have personally been doing circuits for many years now and, like many people, working through a circuit never seems to gets old.
+In any event, the research demonstrates circuit training can get great results in less time, so why not give one a try?

 HIGH-INTENSITY CIRCUIT TRAINING USING BODY WEIGHT: Maximum Results With Minimal Investment, ACSM Health & Fitness Journal, 2013.